bensonbanda/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current_working_directory script will be showing the current working directory.
 1-listit script will be showing the contents in the current working directory.
 2-bring_me_home script will change directory from the current one to home directory.
+3-listfiles Script will display the contents in a current working directory in a long listing format.